royceltd/laravel-bulksms/README.md

 ### Laravel usage

-This package provides an easy inteface for sending SMS in your laravel application.
-Open a free account [Royce BulkSMS](https://roycebulksms.com), under API menu click generate API.
+T Open a free account [Royce BulkSMS](https://roycebulksms.com), under API menu click generate API.
 Copy the API key and paste it in your .env file